Welcome to number 60, the 60th Sony FE lens. Sony made this milestone a memorable one by delivering the first FE lens with an f/1.2 aperture.

 In the image quality comparison at f/1.2, the Sony lens may have a slight center of the frame advantage.
-Keep in mind the Sony camera produces a slightly sharper image, but moiré (false color) comes with that aspect.
+Keep in mind the Sony camera produces a slightly sharper image, but moiré (false color) comes with that aspect (influenced by the Capture One software conversion).
 Discerning a peripheral sharpness difference, aside from the Sony lens's moiré, is challenging.
 The Sony lens has less peripheral shading wide open and slightly more at narrow apertures.
 The Sony lens shows fewer flare effects at narrow apertures, while the Canon lens has less geometric distortion, less lateral CA, and modestly less color blur.

 The Sony FE 50mm f/1.2 GM Lens vs. Canon RF 50mm F1.2 L USM Lens comparison shows these two lenses sharing a length spec.
 The Sony lens shaves about 3mm from the Canon lens's diameter, but overall, the size of the lenses is not differentiating.
-From a weight perspective, the Sony is 18% lighter, and the 6 oz (172g) difference will be modestly noticeable.
+However, the Sony's smaller diameter near the grip gives it a more compact feel.
+From a weight perspective, the Sony is 18% lighter, and the 6 oz (172g) difference is moderately noticeable.

-The Sony lens has 11 diaphragm blades vs. 10.
+The Sony lens focuses slightly quieter and faster and has 11 diaphragm blades vs. 10.
 The Sony lens's odd (vs. even) blade count number will generate 22-point starbursts when used at narrow apertures vs. 10 stronger points from the Canon lens.
 Which count is preferable is a matter of taste.
 All else equal, more blades result in rounder bokeh effects at narrow apertures.

 The Canon lens features a focus limiter switch, enabling a shortened focus distance range for potentially less focus hunting in some scenarios.
 The Canon lens has a slightly higher maximum magnification capability, 0.19x vs. 0.17x.